deeppavlov/dream/annotators/COMeT/README.md

 ## Input/Output

 **Input**
-- hypotheses: possible assistant's replies (?)
+- hypotheses: possible assistant's replies
 - currentUtterance: latest reply from a user
-- pastResponses: a list of user utterances
+- pastResponses: a list of user's utterances

 **Output**
 a list of probabilities about the utterance: